mxrch/darkshot/README.md

 ## 1. Tesseract-OCR

-You'll find installation instructions for all main plateforms here : https://github.com/tesseract-ocr/tesseract/wiki \
+You'll find installation instructions for all main platforms here : https://github.com/tesseract-ocr/tesseract/wiki \
 **Don't forget to add tesseract to your PATH.**

 ## 2. Darkshot